+We will be discussing The Fifth Risk by Michael Lewis.
 Copies of the book will be available at the Circulation Desk.
 No registration required.

-Join us for rhymes, songs, and board books, followed by open play.
+Join us for rhymes, songs and board books, followed by open play.
 For ages 0-18 months with a caregiver.
 No registration required.

 Teen volunteers will complete useful tasks behind the scenes and earn community service credits.
 For students in grades 6-12.
 Registration required.

-Join us for a movie with snacks.
-Call 585-249-5481 for the movie title.
+Join us for an evening movie with snacks!
+Call 585-249-5481 for the title.
 No registration required.

 Great Decisions is a discussion program sponsored by the Foreign Policy Association and coordinated locally by PCL.
 Its purpose is to educate citizens about American foreign policy.
 Eight topics are chosen each year.
 Copies of the briefing book will be available for checkout at the Circulation Desk and for reference at the Reference Desk.
 Upcoming topics are: